surfdemon/ForThe50/README.md

 - **The project is well planned and executed (Using GitHub Projects).**

-The team demonstrated strong organizational skills by utilizing GitHub Projects for task management, as well as Slack for instant replies, decision making and help when needed.
+The team demonstrated strong organizational skills by utilizing [Github Projects](https://github.com/users/surfdemon/projects/13) for task management, as well as Slack for instant replies, decision making and help when needed.
 A Kanban-style board was used to track progress, assign responsibilities, and ensure deadlines were met.
 This structured approach facilitated collaboration, ensured transparency, and allowed the team to deliver the project efficiently.

 - **The project has a basic README that follows the provided template.**